 USER_NAME(grantee_principal_id),

-OBJECT_NAME(major_id), permission_name
+OBJECT_NAME(major_id),

 The results of this query will resemble this:

-How I use this
+How do I utilize this

-I’m in the middle of converting various processes and reports in my organization to role-based security.
+I'm in the middle of converting various processes and reports in my organization to role-based security.
 Over the years different developers and consultants have written things for us, before my time here, and opted to use hard-coded SQL logins for things like SSRS reports and some other processes.
-That’s something I want to fix.
-IMHO, nothing should use a hard-coded login; access to data should be based on your role.
+That's something I want to fix.
+IMHO, nothing should use a hard-coded login; access to data should be based on a user's role.

-Since this isn’t the point of this particular post, I’ll simply say this: we are creating security groups in Active Directory by role.
-Those groups will be used to control access to the SQL objects required for a certain task at a granular level, instead of broadly giving users “db_datareader” or worse, “DYNGRP” permission on a db.
-Example: a given SSRS report needs select permission on table A, B and C to run.
-The roles that run that report will be granted select permission on table A, B and C only (or in some cases a SQL view so they can’t get to the underlying tables either if there is a security risk).
+Since this isn't the point of this particular post, I'll simply say this: we are creating security groups in Active Directory by role.
+Those groups will be used to control access to the SQL objects required for a certain task at a granular level, instead of broadly giving users "db_datareader" or worse, "DYNGRP" permission on a database.

-Once I believe I’ve found and made all of the necessary changes for a given hard-coded login, I will change the password on those fixed logins so that any future use of it will cause an error trying access the data.
-That will be a temporary measure to determine where else something was used that hasn’t been documented. :) Eventually the login would be removed entirely but it’s easier to leave it, and be able to change the password back if something is using it and deeper investigation is required to change that particular process.
+Once I believe I've found and made all of the necessary changes for a given hard-coded login, I will change the password on those fixed logins so that any future use of it will cause an error when trying to access the data.
+That will be a temporary measure to determine where else something was used that hasn't been documented. 😄

 It will take some time to work through these changes but ultimately our data will be much better secured in the end, more closely aligning to a “least permissions” methodology.